 This machine combines the functionality of a truck and a forklift.
 Side Loaders can handle longer objects than most forklifts, like timber, piping, and sheets.
 However, they struggle to handle a lot of pallets because of their limited manoeuvrability.

 Some of the most used brand is Baumann, which Angus Lift Trucks is a dealer for.

 The three types of Side Loaders are the Multi-Directional Truck, Enclosed Cab, and Stand-Up Cab.

 In a Multi-Directional Truck, the operator can drive side-to-side and forward and back.
 It operates with a switch control rather than a steering wheel, and it helps when handling long loads.
 It is more versatile than a typical Side Loader as you can drive it in any direction.

 Some Multi-Directional Forklifts let you steer a wheel in 90-degree increments.
-No matter what type you use, you can drive effectively in all directions.
+No matter what type you use, you can drive effectively in all directions, and they are relatively easy to service too.
 Combilift is the most well-known producer of Multi-Directional Trucks.

 This style has applications to other forklifts as well.
 For instance, you can have a multi-way telescopic forklift.
 They usually work inside and out, but the load capacity depends primarily on the brand and model chosen.

 The Enclosed Cab Side Loader is designed for outdoor work.
 You are protected from the sun with a roof and can sit down while operating it.

 The Stand-Up Cab Side Loader works best indoors on smooth surfaces.
 You will need to stand while operating it, and it is not enclosed.